moves-rwth/storm/documentation/obtain-storm/docker.md

 Afterwards there should be a file named `die.drn` in the shared directory now.

 In the end exit the container.
-A clean-up is performed automatically.

 ```console
 $ exit
 ```

+After exiting, the container is automatically removed.
+If you want to keep the container in a persistent state, remove the flag `--rm` when running the Docker container in the first place.